Fictosexuality: Community and activism

 Online communities and forums about fictosexuality exist.
-In Taiwan, Hsi-wen Liao has founded Taiwan Entrepot of Fictosexuality, a fictosexual activist organization in solidarity with feminist bookstores and LGBTQ activists.
+In Taiwan, Hsi-wen Liao founded Taiwan Entrepot of Fictosexuality, a fictosexual activist organization in solidarity with feminist bookstores and LGBTQ activists.

 In June 2023, Japanese school administrator Akihiko Kondo, who identifies as a fictosexual, founded the General Incorporated Association of Fictosexuality to provide comfort to fictosexuals, hold meetings with people that have similar views, and improve the understanding of the subject.
 Izumi Tsuji, secretary of the Japan Youth Study Group at Chuo University, where he is a sociology of culture professor, described Kondo as "a pioneer for the fictosexual movement".

 In 2024, Yuu Matsuura founded the awareness organization Fictosexual Perspective in Japan to archive experiences and thoughts of fictosexual individuals.

 Cultural representation

 The symbolic marriage of Akihiko Kondo to Hatsune Miku in 2018 was widely covered by various media outlets worldwide.

 In 2025, Japanese novelist Sayaka Murata publicly stated, "fictosexuality is very strong in me."
-In her novel Vanishing World, she depicted "a world in which aspects of polyamory, asexuality, aromanticism, and fictosexuality (and it is aspects of, not a one-to-one correspondence with those orientations as they exist in our world) become the shaping tendencies in a new structuring of human relationships."
+In her novel Vanishing World, she depicted "a world in which aspects of polyamory, asexuality, aromanticism, and fictosexuality... become the shaping tendencies in a new structuring of human relationships."